Dipl-WI-Ing. Dirk Gamboa

 The Difference Between Perspective and Level of Knowing

 Different statements about the same phenomenon arise not only from different perspectives (P), but often from different levels (L).
 Perspectives describe the angle from which an aspect is viewed.
-Levels, by contrast, result from distance to the phenomenon and determine whether structural detail, systemic context, meaning, or horizon of sense comes to the fore.
+Levels, by contrast, result from distance to the phenomenon and determine whether structure L1, system L2, semantics L3, or sense L4 comes to the fore.

 Someone reasoning at level L2 speaks differently from someone operating at L1, L3 or L4—even when the perspective is similar.
 Structural Thinking systematically distinguishes between perspective and level—and makes their difference explicit.